-This is your chance to show them how lucky they would be to hire you.
+This is your chance to show how lucky they would be to hire you.

 Don’t get caught off-guard

-As an IT recruiter, I interview people everyday.
-When I ask this question, it’s easy to tell who’s ready and who’s not.
+As IT recruiters, we interview people everyday.
+It’s easy to tell who’s ready and who’s not.

 Here are a few dos and don’ts for responding to “Tell me about yourself” in a job interview.